JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 **To install and run the sample plugin**

 * Download the included sample plugin project located [here](https://github.com/JetBrains/intellij-sdk-code-samples/tree/main/max_opened_projects).
-* Start *IntelliJ IDEA*, on the starting page, click *Open Project*, and then use the *Open Project* dialog box to open the project.
+* Start IntelliJ IDEA, on the starting page, click *Open Project*, and then use the *Open Project* dialog box to open the project.
 * On the main menu, choose *Run \| Run* or press <kbd>Shift</kbd>+<kbd>F10</kbd>.
 * If necessary, change the [Run/Debug Configurations](https://www.jetbrains.com/help/idea/run-debug-configuration-plugin.html).